collapsed-stacks/startups/questions/7407/how-can-generic-apps-get-so-much-funding.md

 - tagged: `mobile-apps`, `funding`, `venture-capital`
 - score: 3

-<p><strong>How can average apps with generic ideas get so much in funding??
-How are they going to make this money back??</strong></p>
+**How can average apps with generic ideas get so much in funding??
+How are they going to make this money back??**

-<p>I think about this daily.</p>
+I think about this daily.

-<p>I'll be honest, I'm no expert and I don't have a tech background but have been working for a startup for the last 7-8 months, doing a bit of marketing/sales/logistics/client relationship/project and operations management etc</p>
+I'll be honest, I'm no expert and I don't have a tech background but have been working for a startup for the last 7-8 months, doing a bit of marketing/sales/logistics/client relationship/project and operations management etc

-<p>Anyway, ever heard of the apps '5miles', 'Offer up' and 'Let go'? </p>
+Anyway, ever heard of the apps '5miles', 'Offer up' and 'Let go'?

-<p>They are both apps that act as a market place to enable one sell their second hand goods.
+They are both apps that act as a market place to enable one sell their second hand goods.
 Free service.
 You take a picture of what you want to sell, post it online.
 I send you a message saying 'is item x still available?
 Would you accept $50 for it?
-You reply 'Yes' and we arrange to meet up in the parking lot at McDonald's for the exchange.</p>
+You reply 'Yes' and we arrange to meet up in the parking lot at McDonald's for the exchange.

-<p>If you go on the GooglePlay/app store you'll come across at least 10 apps like this.
-All free, all doing the same thing and are all pretty average and basic.</p>
+If you go on the GooglePlay/app store you'll come across at least 10 apps like this.
+All free, all doing the same thing and are all pretty average and basic.

-<p>'Let go' just got funded for $100m by South African based NASPERS - how can an app like this get $100m of funding?
+'Let go' just got funded for $100m by South African based NASPERS - how can an app like this get $100m of funding?
 For a free service?
 Are they going to somehow start charging a fee once they've built up a customer base?
 Are they going to sell user information?
-Pop up ads on the app?</p>
+Pop up ads on the app?

-<p>5miles just ran a 3 month campaign on the radio which cost $250k (which surely means they are funded?) - I recently used the app to purchase a set of golf clubs at a price which I thought was a good deal.
-I met this little old lady in an IHOP parking lot.</p>
+5miles just ran a 3 month campaign on the radio which cost $250k (which surely means they are funded?) - I recently used the app to purchase a set of golf clubs at a price which I thought was a good deal.
+I met this little old lady in an IHOP parking lot.

-<p>I mean, $100m?!
-Surely not.</p>
+I mean, $100m?!
+Surely not.

-<p>Obviously I wasn't there when the CEO gave his pitch, I don't know what % stake the VC's took of each company and I don't know what plans for expansion the company might have in the future. </p>
+Obviously I wasn't there when the CEO gave his pitch, I don't know what % stake the VC's took of each company and I don't know what plans for expansion the company might have in the future.

-<p>I guess if a huge company like NASPERS (You probably won't have heard of them, but go a quick Google) invests in them, I guess they know something that I don't.</p>
+I guess if a huge company like NASPERS (You probably won't have heard of them, but go a quick Google) invests in them, I guess they know something that I don't.

-<p>Most VC's would look to at least make 2-3 times their investment back?
-NASPERS must see some serious potential if they invested $100m. </p>
+Most VC's would look to at least make 2-3 times their investment back?
+NASPERS must see some serious potential if they invested $100m.

-<p>Would love to hear some feedback about this.</p>
+Would love to hear some feedback about this.

-<p>Thanks guys</p>
+Thanks guys

 ## Answer 8191